Yomut: Khvia Khanate

 The Yomuts, with the help of the Aral people, conquered Kungrad, (after which) the power was in their hands.

 They put Khan Geldy-inak at the head of the power, who was an adherent and well-wisher of this (Turkmen) tribe, and they did not reckon with other dignitaries, starting with Muhammad Emin, and even treated them with contempt.
 Themselves at this time began to rob the people, stealing their property and women and insulting him in every possible way.

-In 1770, Muhammad Amin-biy, the leader of the Uzbek tribe of Kungrats, defeated the Yomuds and established his power in the khanate.
+In 1770, Muhammad Amin-biy, the leader of the Uzbek tribe of Kungrats, defeated the Yomuts and established his power in the khanate.

 In 1779, by order of Mohammed Emin-inak, an army of Yomuts, who belonged to the Khorasan and Gurgan Turkmens, came to the outskirts of Khiva.
 Let it be known that these Yomuts belonged to two different clans (taif): some were called bairam-shahli, and others - choni-sheref, also known under the nickname kara-choka.
 Mohammed Emin-inak accepted them for service.
 After that, both of these troops went to war with his enemies.

 During the reign of the son and successor of the inak Evez-biy (died March 13, 1804), the Yomuts, apparently, were not in openly hostile relations with him, judging by the fact that he fled to their territory in 1206.
 (1791 | 92) Pahlavan Quli Bai was extradited by them to the Inak, due to the fact that they "were afraid of his anger and severity."

 After the death of Evez-biy in 1219 h.
-(1804/05) power in Khiva passed to his son Eltuzer, who soon declared himself khan.
+(1804/05) power in Khiva passed to his son Eltuzer, who soon declared himself Khan.
 From all over the country, the tribes of Turkmens, Kara-Kalpaks and Uzbeks came in whole detachments to congratulate him, but the Yomuts, who, having lived in Urgench for 60 years, did not obey the Khiva khans, laughed at Eltuzer Khan and showed disobedience.